signingtoday/signingtoday-sdk-java/docs/Bit4idPathgroupUsersApi.md

 <a name="listUsers"></a>
 # **listUsers**
-> InlineResponse20012 listUsers(organizationId, whereMembershipId, whereEmail, whereLastName, whereFirstName, page, count)
+> InlineResponse2001 listUsers(organizationId, whereMembershipId, whereEmail, whereLastName, whereFirstName, whereAutomatic, whereRao, page, count, whereOrder)

 Enumerate the users of an organization